thephez/dpp-spec/docs/data-contract.md

 ### Document Schema

-Full document schema details may be found in this section of the [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/schema/dataContract/dataContractMeta.json#L360-L415).
+Full document schema details may be found in this section of the [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/schema/dataContract/dataContractMeta.json#L364-L434).

 ## Data Contract Definitions

 The optional `$defs` object enables definition of aspects of a schema that are used in multiple places.
 This is done using the JSON Schema support for [reuse](https://json-schema.org/understanding-json-schema/structuring.html#defs).
 Items defined in `$defs` may then be referenced when defining `documents` through use of the `$ref` keyword.

+**Note:**

-**Note:** Properties defined in the `$defs` object must meet the same criteria as those defined in the `documents` object (e.g. the `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section).
+ - Properties defined in the `$defs` object must meet the same criteria as those defined in the `documents` object (e.g. the `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section).

-**Note:** Data contracts can only use the `$ref` keyword to reference their own `$defs`.
+ - Data contracts can only use the `$ref` keyword to reference their own `$defs`.
 Referencing external definitions is not supported by the platform protocol.

 **Example**
 The following example shows a definition for a `message` object consisting of two properties: